 Surrounded by the Andes mountain range, the colonial village of Pisac and its market is a gorgeous sign of Peruvian culture and tradition.
-Pisac lives a very different pace and harmony than nearby Cuzco that evades explanation.
+Pisac market lives a very different pace and harmony than nearby Cuzco.

 It’s not hard to succumb to the charms of sunny Pisac and it’s main landmark, the market.
 Quechuan-speaking Indians sit behind huge piles of very fresh food, raw materials, herbs, tomatoes, potatoes and other vegetables.
 They sell these products to buy essentials such as salt, kerosene and matches.